axibase/atsd-use-cases/how-to/aws/route53-health-checks/README.md

 cd import
 ```

-Mount this directory to the Docker container in order to pass AWS credentials to the CloudWatch data collector without exposing them as environment variables.
+Mount this directory to the Docker container in order to pass AWS credentials to the CloudWatch data collector without exposing sensitive information as environment variables.

 Create an `aws.propeties` file in the `import` directory and replace `KEY` and `SECRET` with **AWS Access Key ID** and **Secret Access Key** respectively.